-Selecting Help Contents is the same as selecting the Help icon in the left hand icon panel, and it opens the Documentation Window.
+Selecting Help Contents is the same as selecting the Help icon in the left hand icon panel, and it opens the VSim Documentation Window in the users browser.

 Selecting About VSim will bring up a pop-up menu that tells you information about the particular build of VSimComposer you have installed on your machine.
 It is very helpful to provide this information to Tech-X support personnel if you encounter any difficulties running VSim.